 1. Democratizing BIM Coordination - Many hands make quick work

-This “democratization of coordination” will bring more accountability to model authors, while reducing the strain on VDC and BIM teams at contractors.
+This “democratization of coordination” brings more accountability to model authors, while reducing the strain on VDC and BIM teams at contractors.
 This also allows those VDC and BIM teams at the contractor to become less of a “traffic cop” and more of an expert to guide facilitation and troubleshooting, and focus more on pre-empting problems and identifying trends.

-2. Removing Noise - When a clash isn’t a clash
+2. Removing Noise: When a clash isn’t a clash

 For example, lights that are purposefully embedded into a set of cast-in-place stairs may be identified as a potential clash.
-This is not a clashing object, but is an item that will be addressed during construction.
+This is not a clashing object but is an item that will be addressed during construction.
 With the Not an Issue workflow, the clashing objects can be identified and removed from the list of clashes.

 Clashes can be reviewed so the team can determine whether individual clashes, or groups of clashes, need to be addressed